Federal appeals court strikes down ObamaCare law, setting up Supreme Court showdown

 Dissenting Judge Carolyn Dineen King said her colleagues were prolonging “uncertainty over the future of the healthcare sector.”
 King said she would have found the mandate constitutional, although unenforceable, and left the rest of the law alone.

 “In 2012, the Supreme Court upheld Obamacare, despite serious constitutional issues with the federal government forcing Americans to purchase a product from a private company.
-Until an ultimate decision is made by the Supreme Court or Congress decides otherwise, the Affordable Care Act will remain the law of the land,” Grassley said in a statement after the ruling.
+Until an ultimate decision is made by the Supreme Court or Congress decides otherwise, the Affordable Care Act will remain the law of the land,” Sen. Chuck Grassley, R-Iowa, said in a statement after the ruling.
 "Congress should work to ensure that no matter the ultimate outcome, Americans who have pre-existing conditions are protected from losing their insurance or facing discrimination.
 This is something that has broad, bipartisan support."

 The Associated Press contributed to this report.